 -Internet Explorer or Safari are best.

--Firefox works but draws inaccurately in the image editor.
+-Firefox in the past has drawn inaccurately in the image editor.
+Try latest version

 Learn more about scenarios and advanced formatting techniques, by clicking here.